adamspd/spam-detection-project/README.md

 package integrates with Django or any other project that uses python and offers three different classifiers: Naive Bayes, Random Forest, and Support Vector Machine (SVM).

+:warning: **Warning**: No significant breaking changes were added to the version 2.x.x in terms of usage. :warning:

 ## Table of Contents

 - [Installation](#installation)